Home > Web Tips and Articles

 Other Uses of Testimonials

-In some form, these testimonials can be used on your website, in a brochure or on a blog.
-You can always follow-up with the customer later and ask them for a longer testimonial or for permission to use their name/company name.
-So note their contact information, if it isn't on the testimonial.
+These testimonials can be used on your website, in a brochure, company report, or on a blog.
+You can always follow-up with the customer who has posted an online review and ask them for a longer testimonial or for permission to use their name/company name.

 Editing of Testimonials